sunjie001130/CITESeQC/README.md

 ```

 ##  Tutorial
-An example R markdown file in PDF version, as well as the dataset used in the example, are provided.
+An example R markdown file in html version, as well as the dataset used in the example, are provided.

 ## Library Dependencies
 Please install the following packages before using the CITESeQC tool.